-Spiced plum upside down cake is a lovely upside down cake topped with caramel brown sugar and cinnamon super juicy plums.
+Spiced plum upside-down cake is a lovely upside down cake topped with caramelized brown sugar and cinnamon super juicy plums.
 This cake takes just an hour to prepare from start to finish, but will be gone much quicker!

 BAKING WITH PLUMS

 Do you ever bake with plums?
 Plums are perfect for baking as when they’re cooked, they become super juicy and sweet.
 Try this plum upside down cake, you will love it because of how amazing the light but rich sponge cake goes with the sweet caramel plum topping.
 This cake is just the right combination of fluffy and light but it’s also quite rich.
 It’s very similar to Victoria sponge texture and perfect with the caramel plum topping.